walterhiggins/ScriptCraft/docs/api.md

 Drone.boxa() method
 ===================
 Construct a cuboid using an array of blocks.
+As the drone moves first along the width axis, then the height (y axis) then the length, each block is picked from the array and placed.

 Parameters
 ----------